nooralamf42/quickReactwithTailwindSetup/README.md

 # Quick React with Tailwind

 This repository serves as a quick setup for a React project with Tailwind CSS, built using Vite.
-It includes a set of dummy data for a food-related application.

 ## Getting Started